quicwg/base-drafts/draft-ietf-quic-recovery.md

 the maximum datagram size (max_datagram_size), limited to the larger of 14720 bytes or twice the maximum datagram size.
-This follows the analysis and recommendations in {{?RFC6928}}, increasing the byte limit to account for the smaller 8 byte overhead of UDP compared to the 20 byte overhead for TCP.
+This follows the analysis and recommendations in {{?RFC6928}}, increasing the byte limit to account for the smaller 8-byte overhead of UDP compared to the 20-byte overhead for TCP.

 If the maximum datagram size changes during the connection, the initial congestion window SHOULD be recalculated with the new size.
 If the maximum